littlepunks/autohome/README.md

 Run:
 cd ~/ && git clone https://github.com/littlepunks/autohome.git && cd ./autohome && chmod +x autohome-build-ubuntu.sh && ./autohome-build-ubuntu.sh

+## Windows

+Edit and use autohome-build-windows.ps1 file that automates most of the build.
+It has not been tested.

 # Sensor Details

 Refer to sensor_mappings.xlsx for sensor details